Missouri Sports Betting: Best MO Sportsbooks for Launch Day

 Can I bet on the Kansas City Chiefs and St. Louis Cardinals?

-Yes, bettors can bet on all Missouri professional teams when it becomes legal on Dec 1, including the Chiefs, Cardinals, Royals, Blues and MLS teams.
+Yes, bettors can bet on all Missouri professional teams, including the Chiefs, Cardinals, Royals, Blues and MLS teams.

 Can you bet on college sports in Missouri?

-Yes, you will be able to bet on Missouri college sports when the state launches on December 1.
+Yes, you are able to bet on college sports in Missouri.
 The Missouri Tigers football team are likely to be in a bowl game the week Missouri goes live, while Mizzou will face Notre Dame on Tuesday, December 2 in college basketball.

 Which sportsbook brands will be available in Missouri?